BoyBaykiller/IDKEngine/Readme.md

 Once the search for the lowest-cost object split across all axes is complete, there are two more things to do.

-As a reminder, I've hoisted some components from the SAH calculation during sweeping as these are uneeded at that stage.
-So here we update it with the missing `TRAVERSAL_COST`, `TRIANGLE_COST` and normalization by `parentArea` to get the proper SAH.
+As a reminder, I've hoisted some components from the SAH calculation during sweeping as they are not needed at that stage.
+Now is a good place to update it with the missing `TRAVERSAL_COST`, `TRIANGLE_COST` and normalization by `parentArea` to get the proper SAH.
 ```cs
 bestSplit.Cost = TRAVERSAL_COST + (TRIANGLE_COST * bestSplit.Cost / parentArea);
 ```

 Lastly, there is one important step.
-We need to actually put the triangles into the best partition.
+Unless splitting of the subtree is aborted because some threshold is reached, we still need to actually put the triangles into the best partition.
 To do this, just sort one more time on the best axis:
 ```cs
 Sort(start, end, primitives, (box) => box.Center()[bestSplit.Axis]);
 ```

-In theory, a partial sort (`std::partial_sort`) would suffice, but I'll discuss how to remove all sorts during construction in the next chapter anyway!
+In theory, a partial sort (`std::partial_sort`) would suffice, but I'll show how to remove all sorts during construction in the next chapter anyway!

 ### 3.0 Optimize to O(N) and more